The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

-\item Back to $w$ itself, {\scshape Cartwright} has shown \cite{Car1976} that any {\scshape Wigner} density becomes positive everywhere after convolution with a {\scshape Gauss} probability density of product form on the phase space, provided its momentum variance times its position variance is not smaller than $\hbar^2/4$.
-Her original proof is for pure states, but it easily extends to general states $W$ by their spectral resolutions.
-Moreover, if the variance product is equal to $\hbar^2/4$, then its factors can be chosen in such a way that the ``smeared'' {\scshape Wigner} density becomes the {\scshape Husimi} density of $W$.
-Its values may be viewed as the expectation of $W$ with respect to (pure) canonical coherent states \cite{Bal1998,CFZ2019}. {\scshape Hudson} has shown \cite{Hud1974} that a pure state $W=|\psi\rangle\langle\psi|$ has a positive {\scshape Wigner} density, if and only if $\psi\in\LL^{2}(\R)$ is the exponential of a quadratic polynomial.
-For an example see Explanation \ref{uu} on the \ini\ in Section 2.2. \item {\scshape Moyal} bracket \begin{itemize} \item is a {\scshape Lie}--Product (without {\scshape Leibniz} rule). \item satisfies for ``small'' $\hbar\,$:$\quad\displaystyle \{a,b\} = [a,b] - \frac{\hbar^2}{24} a\, \mathcal{D}^3 \,b +{\cal O}(\hbar^4)$ and hence $\displaystyle \{a,b\} = [a,b],$ if $a$ or $b$ is at most quadratic in $p$ and $q$\,. \end{itemize}
+\item Back to $w$ itself, {\scshape Hudson} has shown \cite{Hud1974} that a pure state $W=|\psi\rangle\langle\psi|$ has a positive {\scshape Wigner} density if, and only if, $\psi\in\LL^{2}(\R)$ is the exponential of a quadratic polynomial.
+For an example see Explanation \ref{uu} on the (variance) \ini\ in Section 2.2. {\scshape Cartwright} has shown \cite{Car1976} that any {\scshape Wigner} density becomes positive everywhere upon convolution with a {\scshape Gauss}ian probability density of product form on the phase space, confer the special $\widetilde{w}$ in Section 2.3, provided its momentum variance times its position variance is not smaller than $\hbar^2/4$.
+Her original proof is for pure states, but it easily extends to mixed states $W$ by their spectral resolutions.
+Moreover, if the variance product is equal to $\hbar^2/4$, then its factors can be chosen in such a way that the ``smoothed'' {\scshape Wigner} density becomes the {\scshape Husimi} density of $W$.
+Its values may be viewed as the expectation of $W$ with respect to (pure) canonical coherent states \cite{Bal1998,BZ2006,CFZ2019}. \item {\scshape Moyal} bracket \begin{itemize} \item is a {\scshape Lie}--Product (without {\scshape Leibniz} rule). \item satisfies for ``small'' $\hbar\,$ informally: $\;\,\displaystyle \{a,b\} = [a,b] - \frac{\hbar^2}{24} a\, \mathcal{D}^3 \,b +{\cal O}(\hbar^4)$ and hence $\displaystyle \{a,b\} = [a,b],$ if $a$ or $b$ is at most quadratic in $p$ and $q$\,. \end{itemize}

 \item Instantaneous time-evolution (in the {\scshape Schrödinger} picture)

 \item Classical or quasi-classical limit (informally)